builders-garden/buildbot/README.md

-XMTP_ENV="dev" # XMTP environment (default "dev", can be omitted) XMTP_PRIVATE_KEY="" # XMTP private key (used for sending XMTP messages) WARPCAST_API_KEY="" # warpcast api key for sending direct casts
+XMTP_ENV="dev" # XMTP environment (default "dev", can be omitted) XMTP_PRIVATE_KEY="" # XMTP private key (used for sending XMTP messages) WARPCAST_API_KEY="" # warpcast api key for sending direct casts ENABLE_JOBS="true" # whether to enable the scheduled jobs or not (default "true", can be omitted)
 ```

 if you want to enable the **Redis** queues, you need to add the following environment variables: